Jon Pertwee: Doctor Who

 In 1969, shortly before leaving the series, producer Peter Bryant cast Pertwee as the Third Doctor in Doctor Who.
 Pertwee had asked his agent to apply for the role for him and was surprised to find he was already on the shortlist.
 He was the second choice for the role; Ron Moody was the first but was unavailable.

 In a departure from the Doctor's first two incarnations, Pertwee's era was influenced by the James Bond film series.
-He played the character as an active crusader with a penchant for action and fancy clothes, while the character was exiled to Earth by the Time Lords for much of his tenure and serving as the scientific adviser to Brigadier Lethbridge-Stewart and UNIT.
+His interpretation of the Doctor was described as "a man of action, supremely confident, articulate, yet also warmly reassuring".
+This incarnation was credited with being more scientifically minded than early versions of the Doctor.
+He played the character as an active crusader with a penchant for fancy clothes, while exiled to Earth by the Time Lords for much of his tenure and serving as the scientific adviser to Brigadier Lethbridge-Stewart and UNIT.
 He played the Doctor for five seasons from early 1970 to mid-1974, a longer stint than either of his predecessors in the role, although he ultimately appeared in fewer episodes than William Hartnell as the BBC had reduced the production schedule.

-Pertwee credited his performance as the Doctor with helping him work out exactly who he really was when he was not resorting to comedic disguises or voices: a dapper, technologically oriented man of action.
+Pertwee credited his performance as the Doctor with helping him work out exactly who he really was when he was not resorting to comedic disguises or voices.
 This was because the BBC's Head of Drama, Shaun Sutton, had advised him to act the Doctor as himself: in effect, to "play Jon Pertwee".
-Pertwee's interpretation of the Doctor was described as "a man of action, supremely confident, articulate, yet also warmly reassuring".
-This incarnation was credited with being more action-oriented and scientifically minded than early versions of the Doctor.
 In The Making of Doctor Who, Pertwee himself said "Doctor Who is me – or I am Doctor Who.
 I play him straight from me."

 On 14 April 1971, Pertwee was the subject of Thames Television's This Is Your Life.